Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 The Museo de la Farmacia Habanera is a working pharmacy and houses a small museum showing vintage cabinets, pots and other items.

 It’s worth stoping by when transiting Habana Vieja.
-Seeing the Museo de la Farmacia Habanera doesn’t take long and it is quite small.
-But it is highly photogenic and I found it most surprising it still functions as a real pharmacy.
+Seeing the Museo de la Farmacia Habanera doesn’t take long and it’s quite small.
+But it’s highly photogenic and I found it most surprising, that it still functions as a real pharmacy!

 Price: Free.
 Don’t bother paying to see the museum.
 Just wander around the open pharmacy.